he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/vehicle/Rowboat.md

 ---
 **Speed** swim 20 feet (rowed)
 **Collision** 2d4 (DC 14)
 **Portaged** The rowboat can be carried overland by 2 Medium creatures or 1 Large creature.
-Those creatures are [[Encumbered]] when doing so.
+Those creatures are [[DATABASE/condition/Encumbered|encumbered]] when doing so.